 The General Education program or core curriculum constitutes MacMurray College's Foundation Program.
 The core curriculum provides the common shared legacy of all MacMurray College graduates and is designed to realize two traditional objectives of a liberal education: the training of the mind and the development of a breadth of perspective, thereby enabling MacMurray graduates to be open to new ideas and yet to be discriminating in their judgment of the merit of those ideas.
 The courses of our core curriculum emphasize the development of skills that are critical for success in any field as well as enabling graduates to continue the process of self-education.

 - are effective communicators;

-- are knowledgeable about pivotal ideas and ethical insights that have shaped human civilizations;
+- are knowledgeable about pivotal ideas and ethical insights that have shaped Western civilizations;

 - can apply this knowledge to contemporary social problems and their chosen fields of study.

 |First Year Experience Seminar (required of new first-year students only)||1 course (1 credit hour)|

 |Mathematics for Liberal Arts (Math 121)||1 course (3 credit hours)|

 |Issues of Community and Conflict Sequence||4 courses (12 credit hours)|